 ENTRYPOINT ["/agent-entrypoint.sh"]

 install.sh detects Alpine and verifies Perl module availability.
 The apk add step ensures bash and openssl are present — install.sh requires bash and checks for openssl before proceeding.
-The agent does not need perl-libwww.
+The agent does not need perl-libwww. rsyslog, rsyslog-tls, and ca-certificates are for optional remote syslog forwarding (see below); inert unless SYSLOG_HOST is set at runtime.

 Entrypoint script